 At the core of this revolution lies cloud computing architecture, a structural framework that ensures seamless delivery of these virtualized services.

 In this article, we will delve into the architecture of cloud computing, its components, types, advantages, and disadvantages to help you master this transformative technology.
+Further enrolling in the AWS Solution Architect course can help you understand more about cloud architecture.

 Cloud computing architecture refers to the framework that enables cloud services to function effectively.
 It consists of various components and subcomponents that work together to deliver computing resources over the Internet.